How to Remove Turmeric Stains From Clothing

 -

-Remove any excess turmeric: Gently scrape or brush away any turmeric powder or solid chunks with a soft-bristled brush or a clean towel.
-Be sure not to rub, as this can push the turmeric deeper into the fabric.
+Remove any excess turmeric: Gently brush off any loose turmeric powder or solid pieces using a soft-bristled brush or a clean towel.
+Avoid rubbing, as this can push the pigment deeper into the fibers.

 -